wizo06/japanese/docs/grammar/fundamentals/particles.md

   </tr>
 </table>

 This means "As for the ball too, I throw (it) at Sakura".
 Again, the logical meaning of the sentence still doesn't change.
-The person throwing the ball is still 『私」, the object being thrown (marked by 「を」) is still 「ボール」, the recipient of the ball is still 「さくら」.
+The person throwing the ball is still 「私」, the object being thrown (marked by 「を」) is still 「ボール」, the recipient of the ball is still 「さくら」.

 ## Case marking particles